Mortgage rate forecast for next week (June 12-16)

 Mortgage interest rate FAQ

 Current mortgage rates are averaging 5.70% for a 30–year fixed–rate loan, 4.83% for a 15–year fixed–rate loan, and 4.50% for a 5/1 adjustable–rate mortgage, according to Freddie Mac’s latest weekly rate survey.
 Your individual rate could be higher or lower than the average depending on your credit score, down payment, and the lender you choose to work with, among other factors.

 Freddie Mac is now citing average 30-year rates in the 5 percent range.
 If you can find a rate in the 4s, you’re in a very good position.
 Remember that rates vary a lot by borrower.
 Those with perfect credit and large down payments may get below-average interest rates, while poor-credit borrowers and those with non-QM loans could see much higher rates.
-You’ll need to get pre–approved for a mortgage to know your exact rate.
+You’ll need to get pre-approved for a mortgage to know your exact rate.

 For the most part, industry experts do not expect the housing market to crash in 2023.
 Yes, home prices are over-inflated.
 But many of the risk factors that led to the 2008 crash are not present in today’s market.
 Low inventory and massive buyer demand should keep the market propped up next year.
 Plus, mortgage lending practices are much safer than they used to be.
 That means there’s not a subprime mortgage crisis waiting in the wings.

 At the time of this writing, the lowest 30-year mortgage rate ever was 2.65 percent.
 That’s according to Freddie Mac’s Primary Mortgage Market Survey, the most widely used benchmark for current mortgage interest rates.